-500ml AP500j Touch-up used for coating any exposed cuts or edges on the Cladding boards, corner trims or reveal boards.
+Touch-up used for coating any exposed cuts or edges on the Millboard Envello Cladding boards, corner profiles or Reveal boards.

 Additional items that may be required (supplied by others):

-- Flashing/drip profiles (around windows/doors/openings or at the bottom of the cladding) - Fixings for installing the battens on to the structure (suitable type of fixing for the structure and battens used - Screws for fixing the battens together (suitable type of screw for the location and battens used) - Clear high performance sealant adhesive (eg. CTI, Soudall Fix All) - Polyurethane wood glue (used when mitring the boards) - Super glue (used when mitring the boards) - Suitable treated timber battens - 16g Stainless Steel Brad nails (as an alternative to the coloured head screws)
+- Flashing/drip profiles (around windows/doors/openings or at the bottom of the cladding) - Fixings for installing the battens on to the structure (suitable type of fixing for the structure and battens used) - Screws for fixing the battens together (suitable type of screw for the location and battens used) - Clear high performance sealant adhesive (eg. CTI, Soudall Fix All) - Polyurethane wood glue (used when mitring the boards) - Super glue (used when mitring the boards) - Suitable treated timber battens - 16g Stainless Steel Brad nails (as an alternative to the coloured head screws)

+Preparation

+Ventilation

-Preparation Ventilation Ventilation for the control of moisture is a key element in the design and construction of cladding.
+Ventilation for the control of moisture is a key element in the design and construction of cladding.
 It is a requirement not an option and should not be overlooked.
 A continuous airflow from bottom to top is vital for long term durability.

 As a rainscreen system it assumes that the cladding will always be subject to some moisture penetration, therefore the surface that the battens will be fixed to needs to provide the waterproof finish.

 Although a breather membrane is necessary for a timber frame, it may not be required on a masonry cavity wall.

-Where the substrate is an existing building with solid walls (i.e. no cavity), to prevent water penetration the wall should be given a waterproof coating or better still a breathable membrane should be fitted.
-Whatever system is used a minimum 19mm open cavity should always be provided behind the cladding and a minimum 10mm continuous gap left at the top and bottom of the system for full ventilation to dissipate any condensation or drainage at the bottom. (see fig. 1) Consideration regarding insect and rodent invasion should also be considered and a perforated closure should be used to counter these threats where there is the required air gap, whilst still maintaining the required air flow.
+Where the substrate is an existing building with solid walls (i.e. no cavity), to prevent water penetration the wall should be given a waterproof coating or a breathable membrane should be fitted.

+Whatever system is used a minimum 19mm open cavity should always be provided behind the cladding and a minimum 10mm continuous gap left at the top and bottom of the system for full ventilation to dissipate any condensation or drainage at the bottom (see fig. 1).

+Consideration regarding insect and rodent invasion should also be considered and a perforated closure should be used to counter these threats where there is the required air gap, whilst still maintaining the required air flow.

+Fig.1 - Top & bottom of cladding detail

+Preparation

-Fig.1 - Top & bottom cladding detail Preparation Cladding support batten The time and care taken on setting/fixing the support system right will be reflected in the finished result.
+Cladding support batten

+The time and care taken on setting/fixing the support system right will be reflected in the finished result.
 Time taken to upright corners and straighten battens on undulating walls will make the installation of the cladding a far easier installation and a superior finished result.

 Suitable treated timber battens can be used as the battens for the cladding boards, we would recommend putting a strip of DPC, joist tape or EPDM on to the front of the timber battens that the boards will be attached to.
-Batten size requirements: • Main Cladding batten - minimum size of 25x50mm The maximum support spacing is shown in table 1.
-For areas of high wind loading exceeding 1.0kN/m, severe weather exposure or where exceptional impact loading requirements are anticipated (i.e. low-level applications near pedestrian access, schools, leisure facilities etc.) batten support spacing should be reduced to increase the board stiffness, see chart below.
-There should always be battens attached to the wall vertically to allow clear ventilation behind the boards, with a vertical cladding installation a further set of horizontal cross-battens would be fixed to these vertical battens to take the boards
+Batten size requirements:

+Main Cladding batten - minimum size of 25x50mm

+The maximum support spacing is shown in table 1.
+For areas of high wind loading exceeding 1.0kN/m2, severe weather exposure or where exceptional impact loading requirements are anticipated (i.e. low-level applications near pedestrian access, schools, leisure facilities etc.) batten support spacing should be reduced to increase the board stiffness, see chart below.

+There should always be battens attached to the wall vertically to allow clear ventilation behind the boards.
+When the cladding is set horizontally the boards would be fixed directly to these battens at the centres shown below.

-Fig. 2 - Batten centres Table 1:
+Fig 2 - Batten centres

+Table 1: